CarGurus Header

 • The XCeed’s ride height has been raised by 44mm over the Ceed hatchback.
 That isn’t enough to transform it into a proper off-roader and the lack of a four-wheel-drive system is further proof that it’s no Land Rover Defender.
 Sitting a bit higher up does improve visibility, though.

-• If you’re on a budget: The 1.0 T-GDi in 2 trim is the cheapest available model.
+• If you’re on a budget: An early 1.0 T-GDi in 2 trim is the cheapest available model.
 The little petrol engine is a modest performer and can manage 0-62mph acceleration in just over 11 seconds, while the 2 trim is well specced, and offers lots of convenience and safety equipment for the money.

 • The lowest-emitting version: The XCeed plug-in hybrid is the obvious choice for buyers who want to do their bit to improve local air quality.
 If you can charge at home or at work, and use the XCeed primarily for local journeys, you could cover most of your them in electric-only mode, which will significantly reduce running costs.